TILOS-AI-Institute/HypergraphPartitioning/README.md

 5. We provide a "Golden Evaluator" which processes a partition file to report the cutsize and the block balances.
 6. We provide a leaderboard of minimum hyperedge cutsize values found on the ISPD98 benchmarks and the Titan23 benchmarks.
 We encourage fellow researchers to update the leaderboard if better solutions are found.

-We hope to see pull requests with new solutions and optimization codes, and will continue to update the repository and leaderboard as we this happens.
+We hope to see pull requests with new solutions and optimization codes, and will continue to update the repository and leaderboard as this happens.

 ## Table of Contents ##